tall27/zcert/LIMIT_IMPLEMENTATION.md

 ### Smart Pagination Validation
 The `--expired` flag implementation successfully:
 - Uses `expired: true` API parameter to get all certificates including expired ones
 - Fetches certificates in batches of 50 to find actual expired certificates
-- Filters each batch for certificates with "Expired" status or past expiry date
+- Filters each batch for certificates with "EXPIRED" revocationStatus or past expiry date
 - Continues pagination until target limit satisfied or safety limit (2000) reached
 - Properly handles test environments with no expired certificates available
+- Confirmed working with actual ZTPKI API response structure (`status` field mapping to `revocationStatus`)

 ## Default Behavior
 - Default limit changed from 50 to 10 certificates